informalsystems/hermes/guide/src/index.md

 **[Help](./help.md)**

-- This part provides guidelines regarding troubleshooting, feature request, and general resources for getting help.
+- This part provides general resources and guidelines regarding
+  troubleshooting: profiling `hermes`, log level configuration, submitting a bug, requesting a feature, and getting in touch with us.

 **[Glossary](./glossary.md)**